PDXbaap/design/x-institution-finance.md

           ],
       }
     ```
-12. The cross-chain *facilitator* on all stakeholders of the *mediation transaction* receives the above *commit_exec_request* event, then calls the exec_commit method of its *local execuator* respectively and returns with the per-contract Contract_State root and opportioanlly a zero-knowledge proof (by calling its *zk_prover*).
+12. The cross-chain *facilitator* on all stakeholders of the *mediation transaction* receives the above *commit_exec_request* event, then calls the exec_commit method of its *local execuator* respectively and returns with the per-contract contract_state root and optioanlly a zero-knowledge proof (by calling its *zk_prover*).

 13. The cross-chain *facilitator* on all stakeholders sends a *commit_exec_response* (*tx-{x}.1*) to the *mediator* smart contract on the *mediation chain*.
     ```